Hannah-Ashna/DevSoc-and-Dragons-Plans/Notes-2022/Episodes/Episode 1 - A Rebirth.md

 * Ask them to roll for initiative once

 #### The Mirrored Rooms Puzzle
+As each of you each of you enter the room, you see one of the others appear across from you, entering through an identical door.
+You glance around you see someone else having appeared through a different door to your left or right.
+You quickly realise that the room you are in has two mirrored walls, and your friends have walked into the mirrored versions of the same room you are in.

+Each of the rooms has a bookshelf, although the look of the books differ slightly between them.

+In the corner of every room is a small cage, suspended from a chain hooked to the ceiling

+Against one wall is a empty basin, over which sits a stone bust of a dragons head attached to the wall.
+The dragon in room C's horns are missing.

+Each room also has a metal sconce mounted to the wall.

+Finally, every room has a small wooden table, with a different object and a small note.
+In A there is a chess set with a missing piece, the note reads "complete me".
+In B is a book, the note reads "place me"
+In C is a ceramic jug, the note reads "fill me"
+In D is a candelabra, the note reads "light me"

 #### The Mystery Battle (Depends on time)